waihong-1995/domain-filter/README.md

-# domain-filter - by Tan Wai Hong - 5 Apr 2026 - version 1.1
+# domain-filter - by Tan Wai Hong - 8 Apr 2026 - version 1.11
 A Python-based tool for processing and extracting root domain and subdomain from a list of domain provided

+#Update
+- Fixed minor bug when parsing csv file

 # Features
 - Process domain list from Excel